-‘Captain Marvel’ Has Stellar Thursday Night With $20+ Million Preview
+‘Captain Marvel’ Has Stellar Thursday Night With More Than $20 Million Preview

-Captain Marvel‘s Thursday night preview numbers are in and they are out of this world.
-The Brie Larson film is the first solo female-led movie in the Marvel Cinematic Universe (MCU) and girl power is proving to bring in the big bucks.
-Deadline is reporting that Captain Marvel earned just over $20.7 million domestically from Thursday night showings, a feat not easily achieved by any film no matter what the genre.
+Captain Marvel‘s Thursday night preview numbers are in, and they are out of this world.

+The Brie Larson film is the first solo female-led movie in the Marvel Cinematic Universe (MCU), and girl power is proving to bring in the big bucks.
+Deadline is reporting that Captain Marvel earned just over $20.7 million domestically from Thursday night showings, a feat not easily achieved by any film, no matter what the genre.

-The MCU’s newest film is stacking up quite nice against its predecessors and has become the fifth highest Thursday night opener among the pack.
+The MCU’s newest film is stacking up quite nice against its predecessors, and has become the fifth-highest Thursday night opener among the pack.
 Captain Marvel trails Avengers: Infinity War ($39 million), Avengers: Age of Ultron, ($27.6 million), Black Panther ($25.2 million) and Captain America: Civil War ($25 million).
-It’s the second highest solo-film for the franchise and has topped 16 other films in the MCU overall.
+It’s the second highest solo-film opener for the franchise, and has topped 16 other films in the MCU overall.

-As the Inquisitr previously reported, Captain Marvel was projected to earn just over $100 million in its opening weekend and Thursday’s numbers are suggesting it will surpass the estimate easily.
-Projections for the opening weekend of the MCU film changed from week to week, with its highest estimate at one point shooting for $160 million.
+As The Inquisitr previously reported, Captain Marvel was projected to earn just over $100 million in its opening weekend, and Thursday’s numbers are suggesting that the film will easily surpass this estimate.
+Projections for the opening weekend of the MCU film changed from week to week, at one point shooting for $160 million.

-Captain Marvel not only soared in the United States but overseas as well.
-According to Box Office Pro, the film made over $44 million overseas and had an incredible $34 million opening day in China.
+Captain Marvel not only soared in the United States, but overseas as well.
+According to Box Office Pro, the film made over $44 million overseas, and had an incredible $34 million opening day in China.
 The $44 million does not include the $34 million estimate from China, meaning Captain Marvel earned the former number from markets including Germany, Russia, Brazil, and Australia.

 Box office: #CaptainMarvel flies to huge $20.7M in previews https://t.co/NEqRvLTrkq pic.twitter.com/vXsk2c0qJ5